csett86/kafka-mqtt-bridge/demo/README.md

 ## Message Flow

 1. **MQTT → Kafka (transactions)**
-   - `mqtt-publisher` publishes JSON messages to MQTT topic `transactions` every 5 seconds
+   - `mqtt-publisher` publishes JSON messages to MQTT topic `transactions` every second
    - The `bridge` subscribes to MQTT `transactions` and forwards messages to Kafka `transactions`
    - `kafka-subscriber` consumes and displays messages from Kafka `transactions`